Diffusion Models for Medical Image Analysis: A Comprehensive Survey: Introduction

 $\bullet$~This is the first survey paper that comprehensively covers applications of diffusion models in the medical imaging domain.
-Specifically, we present a comprehensive overview of all available relevant papers (until October 2022).
+Specifically, we present a comprehensive overview of all available relevant papers (until October 2022) as well as showcase some of the latest techniques through April 2023.

 $\bullet$~We devise a multi-perspective categorization of diffusion models in the medical community, providing a systematical taxonomy of research in diffusion models and their applications.
-We divide the existing diffusion models into three categories: denoising diffusion probabilistic models, noise-conditioned score networks, and stochastic differential equations.
-Moreover, we group the applications of diffusion models into seven categories: anomaly detection, denoising, reconstruction, segmentation, image-to-image translation, image generation, and other applications.
+We divide the existing diffusion models into two categories: variational-based models and score-based models.
+Moreover, we group the applications of diffusion models into nine categories: image-to-image translation, reconstruction, registration, classification, segmentation, denoising, image generation, anomaly detection, and other applications.

 $\bullet$~We do not restrict our attention to application and provide a new taxonomy (see \Cref{fig:taxonomy}) where each paper is broadly classified according to the proposed algorithm along with the organ concerned and imaging modality, respectively.